Organic Herb Trading Co.: Products

 The Organic Herb Trading Company typically holds in stock over 725 herbs, spices, superfoods and botanicals - both sourced internationally and grown on site in Milverton.

 Superfoods

 Products considered so-called "superfoods" contain high levels of antioxidants, vitamins, or other nutrients.
 The Organic Herb Trading Company has been responsible for many significant superfood sourcing firsts, including pioneering the sale of organic Baobab powder into the UK market.

 Herb field

 The Organic Herb Trading Company grows over 60 varieties of medicinal and culinary herbs on their Demeter-certified biodynamic herb field in Somerset, which is managed year-round by experienced grower Sarah Weston, thanks to volunteers during the summer months.

-FairWild certification
+Certifications

 In 2014, Organic Herb Trading Company became the UK first processor and distributor of FairWild certified herbs and spices.

+The organisation also holds certifications from the Soil Association, Fair for Life, Fairtrade, and Demeter.